tstadmin/TrendSoftTech-V2.0/content/index.md

                - listItems:
                      id: 1
                      title: "Planning:"
                      description: "<p>Clients usually have an idea of what they want as the end result, but not what the software should go.
-Our skilled and experiences experts help the clients define the software requirements and scope thereby generating a clear map for the client and our development teams.
+Our skilled and Experience experts help the clients define the software requirements and scope thereby generating a clear map for the client and our development teams.
 We it is this step where we generate maximum value for the clients.</p>"
                - listItems:
                      id: 2
                      title: "Implementation, testing and documenting:"
-                     description: "<p>All plans are as good as their implementation; At Trendsoft we understand that and our software experts ensure that we follow the code to the letter.
+                     description: "<p>All plans are as good as their implementation, At Trendsoft we understand that and our software experts ensure that we follow the code to the letter.
 Our Quality team ensures that defects are recognized as soon as possible."
                - listItems:
                      id: 3
                      title: "Deployment and maintenance:"